Nantes–Brest canal: Navigation

-The Nantes-Brest Cyclepath.
+The Nantes-Brest cycle path

-Though the break in the canal around Glomel has closed it for commercial navigation the canal towpath has seen a dramatic increase in its use by cyclists.
-The towpath/cyclepath has now been surfaced to a good standard – some tarmac but mostly crushed stone bed – so that all but racing bikes can use it with ease.
-This use is not simply day rides, but an ever increasing number of people on cycling holidays frequently taking in the whole Nantes-Brest section.
+Though the break in the canal around Glomel has closed it for commercial navigation, the canal towpath has seen a dramatic increase in its use by cyclists.
+The path has now been surfaced to a good standard – some tarmac but mostly crushed stone – so that all but racing bikes can use it with ease.
+It is used not just for day rides, but also by an ever increasing number of people on cycling holidays on the whole Nantes-Brest section.

-This has been fuelled by the creation of long-distance cycle routes throughout Europe and the canal forms the beginning of the EuroVelo (EV) EV1 Atlantic Coast route which runs to Spain and Portugal.
-The French section of which is known as the La Vélodyssée and which is now the most popular of all the French long-distance cyclepaths.
-It also links in with the EV6 Atlantic to Black Sea.
-The effect of this increase in tourism has been profound for central Brittany, and an area less known for tourism than the Brittany coast has had an influx of cyclists with the result that towns and villages on or near the canal have seen a welcome increase in income, number of shops, restaurants, hotels and campsites after many years of slow decline.
+Fuelled by the creation of long-distance cycle routes throughout Europe, the canal forms the beginning of the EuroVelo (EV) EV1 Atlantic Coast route which runs to Spain and Portugal.
+The French section is known as La Vélodyssée, and it is now the most popular of all the French long-distance cycle paths.
+It also links with the EV6 Atlantic to Black Sea cycle route.
+This increase in tourism has been important for central Brittany, which has less tourism than the Brittany coast.
+The influx of cyclists has increased the income and the numbers of shops, restaurants, hotels and campsites in the area on or near the canal after many years of slow decline.